Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 There is a separate document about DH parameters with examples.
 The DWC plugin RobotViewer shall help with configuration.

 The standard usage is:
+* every DH parameter set has one D... defintion with numbers 0 to 9
+* after D, optional invert and number, there are 1, 4 or 6 parameters, all parts delimited with :
 * D0 is optional the definition of the base.
 If the first axis is vertical starting in 0,0,0, D0 can be omitted
 * D1 to D6 are DH parameters with actuators assigned (or less numbers for less actuators)
 * D7 for tool.
 Offset values of the current selected tool G10 will be added